OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 ## Code the middle-tier server

 The middle-tier server provides REST APIs for the client to call.
-For example the REST API `/getuserfilenames` will get a list of filenames from the user's OneDrive folder.
+For example, the REST API `/getuserfilenames` will get a list of filenames from the user's OneDrive folder.
 Each REST API call requires an access token by the client to ensure the correct client is accessing their data.
-The access token is exchanged for a Microsoft Graph token through the On-Behalf-Of (OBO) flow.
+The access token is exchanged for a Microsoft Graph token through the On-Behalf-Of flow (OBO).
 The new Microsoft Graph token is cached by the MSAL library for subsequent API calls.
 It is never sent outside of the middle-tier server.
 For more information, see [Middle-tier access token request](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#middle-tier-access-token-request)

 ### Create the route and implement On-Behalf-Of flow

 1. Open the file `routes\getFilesRoute.js` and replace `TODO 12` with the following code.
+About this code, note:
-Note that the code calls `authHelper.validateJwt`.
-This ensures the access token is valid and has not been tampered with.
-For more information, see [Validating tokens](/azure/active-directory/develop/access-tokens#validating-tokens).
+    * It calls `authHelper.validateJwt`.
+This ensures the access token is valid and hasn't been tampered with.
+    * For more information, see [Validating tokens](/azure/active-directory/develop/access-tokens#validating-tokens).

     ```javascript
     router.get("/getuserfilenames", authHelper.validateJwt, async function (req, res) {